| Not that it mattered. Since it was first offered

 Drabble and Tumbleweeds, both based on cartoon

+characters.
 "Shubert wrote the book and lyrics, and I did the music," Francoeur

 remembers, "and both shows were kind of terrible.
 No one bought them, and